faceyspacey/redux-first-router/README.md

 ![redux-first-router flow chart](https://raw.githubusercontent.com/faceyspacey/redux-first-router/master/docs/redux-first-router-flow-chart.png)

-To play with this immediately, start with the Codesandbox and the Medium article that describes it: https://medium.com/faceyspacey/redux-first-router-lookin-sexy-on-code-sandbox-d9d9bea15053
+To play with this immediately, start with the Codesandbox and the Medium article that describes how to use it: https://medium.com/faceyspacey/redux-first-router-lookin-sexy-on-code-sandbox-d9d9bea15053

 The goal of **Redux-First Router** is to think of your app in *states*, not *routes*, not *components*, while keeping the address bar in sync.
 Everthing is state, not components.
 Connect your components and *just dispatch* ***flux standard actions.***